SoliDry/vert/README.md

 # vertical
-Vertical is a column oriented database with support of SQL syntax
+Vertical is a column oriented database with SQL syntax support